Semyon5700/uir/README.md

 ## 📖 About

-uir (Universal Package Manager) is a simple yet powerful package management system designed for easy software distribution and management.
+uir is a simple yet powerful package management system designed for easy software distribution and management.
 It provides clean CLI interface, self-updating capability, and reliable package handling.
+LICENSE in LICENSE file!

 ## 🚀 Features